datacraft-dsc/DEPs/2/README.md

 ### Types of DEP
 There are three types of DEPs:
-* A **Standard Track DEP** describes any change to network protocols, transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using OceanProtocol products.
+* A **Standard Track DEP** describes any change to network protocols, transaction validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using DEP standards.
-* An **Informational DEP** describes a OceanProtocol design issue, or provides general guidelines or information to the OceanProtocol community, but does not propose a new feature.
+* An **Informational DEP** describes a design issue, or provides general guidelines or information to the community, but does not propose a new feature.
 Informational DEPs do not necessarily represent OceanProtocol community consensus or a recommendation, so users and implementers are free to ignore Informational DEPs or follow their advice.
-* A **Meta DEP** describes a process surrounding OceanProtocol or proposes a change to a process.
+* A **Meta DEP** describes a process surrounding the development of Data Ecosystem Proposals or proposes a change to a process.

 ### DEP Format
 A DEP is a set of Markdown documents (the main file SHOULD be called `README.md`), together with comments, attached files, and other resources.
 A DEP is identified by its number and short name (e.g. this DEP is **2/COSS**).
 The number of the DEP is also the name of the directory where its files are stored.